 All requests to add new credit programs or certificates to a college’s inventory of career technical education programs requires a recommendation from the region’s Regional Consortium designated lead Career Technical Education (CTE) administrators.
-A full outline of the course submission process can be found in the September 2013, Fifth Edition of the Program and Course Approval Handbook.
+A full outline of the course submission process can be found in the July 2017, 6th Edition Program and Course Approval Handbook.

 Obtaining a Recommendation

 A recommendation for adding a new credit program or certificate is required by the Academic Affairs Division of the California Community College Chancellor’s Office and is intended to inform colleges in the region about changes in programs at other colleges and to foster a spirit of collaboration and coordination that results in viable and accessible choices of occupational and workforce education throughout the Region.